waterbycounty

 What's happening with rivers in Wrangell City and Borough right now?

-Wrangell City and Borough's primary USGS streamgage on the STIKINE R is currently reading 91,900 cubic feet per second — 165% of the long-term mean of 55,753.13 cfs.
+Wrangell City and Borough's primary USGS streamgage on the STIKINE R has a pipeline snapshot of 91,900 cubic feet per second — 165% of the long-term mean of 55,753.13 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wrangell City and Borough water compare to the Alaska average?